adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 not vote unless the numbers are equal, and then he shall have a casting vote.

-Part IV.---Both Houses of the Parliament.
+Part IV.—Both Houses of the Parliament.

 41\.
 Right of electors of States.